lgu-lab/calculator-parent/README.md

 ### calculator-jar-ejb
-Contains the **Calculator Singleton EJB**  with 2 interfaces (Local and Remote)
+Contains the **Calculator Singleton EJB**  with 2 interfaces (Local and Remote) This EJB is used by components located in this project (EAR) but also by external components located in "hello-parent" project (other EAR)

 ### calculator-war-add
 Very simple Web Application using the **Calculator EJB** located in the same EAR